 This designation also allows them to offer some services provided by CFPs.
 In fact, many professionals possess both certifications.

-However, one key differences between the two is that the ChFC does include a board exam like the CFP does.
+However, one key difference between the two is that the ChFC doesn't include a board exam like the CFP does.

 - Most investments will have tax implications.